wwivbbs/docs/docs/chains/doors.md

 **B) Filename**
 The filename actually executed.
 The program to be used can have either an EXE, COM, or BAT extension.
 Programs with a BAS or CHN extension cannot be run from WWIV.

-If the game requires a dropfile as a parameter, you can use one of the following replacement parameters:
+If the game requires a dropfile as a parameter, you usually use one of these common replacement parameters:
 ```
     %1 - CHAIN.TXT
     %A - CALLINFO.BBS